Dublin City Council Sensoria

 Merrion Square Park, Saturday 26th April - Sunday 27th April

-Following on from a hugely successful 2024 event, Dublin City Council Sensoria is set to return to Merrion Square Park this April for two full days of fun, laughter & learning through a thoughtfully curated, neurodivergent friendly programme suitable for all ages.
-This free, ticketed event will take place over three sessions each day, with each running for 2 hours.
+Following on from a hugely successful 2024 event, Dublin City Council is delighted to welcome back Dublin City Council Sensoria to Merrion Square Park this April!
+Two full days of fun, laughter & learning through a thoughtfully curated, neurodivergent friendly programme suitable for all ages.
+This much anticipated, free, ticketed event will take place over three sessions each day, with each session running for 2 hours.

 Date: